StavFaran92/LongCalculator/README.md

 # LongCalculator
-A calculator that can compute an (almost) infinite amount of digits
+A calculator that can compute unbounded size numbers